Triberg waterfalls

 Location and accessibility of Triberg

-The city of Triberg lies in an idyllic deep valley in the middle of the Black Forest at the junction of the B33/B500.
+The place is located in an idyllic deep valley, in the middle Schwarzwald at the junction of B33/B500.
 The nearest larger cities are Villingen-Schwenningen (approx. 32 km) and Freiburg (approx. 45 km).
-Visitors to Triberg can either travel by car, train or bus:
+Visitors can either come by car Arrive by train or bus:

-• Cars: Visitors with their own car z.
-B. Arriving from Karlsruhe, take the A5 to the Offenburg / Villingen-Schwennigen exit, then continue on the B33 to Triberg.
-Or from Basel Coming from, take the A5 to the Freiburg-Nord exit, then take the B294 in the direction of Elzach.
-Shortly after Elzach, the L107 continues to Triberg.
+• Cars: Visitors who drive their own car e.g. B. from Karlsruhe in the Black Forest If you are arriving, take the A5 to the Offenburg / Villingen-Schwennigen exit, then continue on the B33 to Triberg.
+Or from Basel Coming from the A5, take the Freiburg-Nord exit, then take the B294 towards Elzach.
+Shortly after Elzach we continue on the L107 to the finish.

 If you are coming from Stuttgart or Constance, take the A81 to the Villingen-Schwenningen exit and from Villingen-Schwenningen take the B33 in the direction of St. Georgen to Triberg.